Quickstart Kubernetes: OpenTelemetry-first infrastructure metrics

 Send Kubernetes metrics to Cloud Observability

 The OpenTelemetry Collector has several receivers and processors that let you collect and enrich Kubernetes data all with OTLP data.
 If you send OTLP data to a collector with these processors you are able to enrich your application’s telemetry with infrastructure metadata.
 Cloud Observability provides a Helm chart to automatically configure collectors to send these metrics to Cloud Observability.
+Additionally, the Helm chart enables the OpAMP bridge, which is an agent that sends Collector health metrics to Cloud Observability.

 1. Create a secret that holds your Cloud Observability Access Token.